 Our organizational roots go back to 1988 when the Salvation Army approached the Farmington community looking for a group to run the yearly holiday kettle campaign.

 An agreement was reached that funds raised from the kettle campaign in Farmington would be divided equally between three organizations, the Salvation Army, the Farmington Ministerial Alliance and the St. Vincent de Paul Society.
-This original agreement is still in effect today, although the kettle collections are now divided with 1/3 of the funds going to the Salvation Army, and 2/3 going to the United Way of St. Francois County for grant distribution.
+The kettle collections are now divided with 1/3 of the funds going to the Salvation Army, and 2/3 going to the United Way of St. Francois County for grant distribution.
 This agreement is renewed yearly with the Salvation Army’s main office in St. Louis.

 In 1994, FUFI (Farmington United Fund, Inc.) was formed, and a board established to manage and grow the fund raising efforts in our community.
 FUFI’s board of directors made the decision to improve the ability of the organization to raise funds, and help those in need in our community the best long term decision would be to become a member of the United Way organization.